SCIENCE WITH THE AMOEBA SISTERS

 2) The sold product cannot contain the questions we've created on our free handouts or TPT handouts.

 3) The sold product cannot imply that it was made by "The Amoeba Sisters."
 We've actually received feedback where purchasers have thought that we made a resource that we didn't make.
 Since we don't want any customer confusion since we also have TpT for some items that help us support ourselves, if our name is used, it needs to be clear that we did not make the product.
-It could be something in the product description like, "Note: This product is not made nor endorsed by the Amoeba Sisters.
+It could be something in the product description such as, "Note: This product is not made nor endorsed by the Amoeba Sisters.
 It uses a video that was created by The Amoeba Sisters on YouTube."

 Regarding our Videos in TpT Products:

-Yes, you may link to our video on YouTube in your product or use the YouTube embed code (which is what Google Slides and some other programs use) as part of your product.
+You may link to our video on YouTube in your product or use the YouTube embed code (which is what Google Slides and some other programs use) as part of your product.
 We allow this to anyone.
 Meaning any use of our video in your product should be something that plays either from an Amoeba Sisters YouTube link or is embedded from The Amoeba Sisters YouTube channel.
 If inserting a video from a YouTube URL on Google Slides, for example, this uses a YouTube embed and is fine.
 If your product involves an edtech tool with our video, and you cannot determine if the product uses the YouTube embed code, please send the edtech company an email to check.
 You can even directly copy this question here to the edtech company: "Can you tell me if your edtech tool streams video from YouTube using an approved YouTube API so I can make sure it's in compliance with YouTube's terms of service?"

 As on our terms about our videos on this page, our video files cannot be something that a buyer downloads from your product.
 Your buyers would need the ability to access YouTube to see our videos, and you may wish to note this in your product description.